 The results reported so far for scenarios S1 through S3 demonstrate that JPDA, JPDA*, SJPDA, and BP do not exhibit track repulsion and MHT does not exhibit track coalescence.
 In addition, JPDA*, SJPDA, and BP exhibit reduced track coalescence compared to conventional JPDA.
 Since JPDA*, SJPDA, and BP performed equally well, we now further analyze the track coalescence behavior of these methods and, for comparison, of conventional JPDA in the even more challenging scenario S4.
 Since MHT is not susceptible to track coalescence, it is not considered in this analysis.
 S4 features six targets, which come in close proximity around time $k \!=\!
 150$ (see Fig.~\ref{fig:GroundTruth}(d)).
 We also consider more challenging variants of S4 with seven, eight, and nine targets.
 The GOSPA error for these scenarios is shown in Fig.~\ref{fig:AllGospaS4}.
 It can be seen that all four methods exhibit only small track coalescence effects for the cases of six, seven, and eight targets.
 For the case of nine targets, JPDA and JPDA* exhibit an increased GOSPA error compared to BP.
 In particular, the GOSPA error of JPDA remains high for a long time after the targets separate again.

-Still considering scenario S4 and its variants, we report in Table~\ref{fig:runtimes} the minimum, median, mean, and maximum total (for all 300 time steps) filter runtimes of Matlab implementations of JPDA, JPDA*, SJPDA, and BP on an Intel Xeon Gold 5222 CPU measured from 1000 Monte Carlo runs.
+Still considering scenario S4 and its variants, we report in Table~\ref{fig:runtimes} the minimum, median, mean, and maximum total (for all 300 time steps) filter runtimes of Matlab implementations of JPDA, JPDA*, SJPDA, and BP on an Intel Xeon Gold 5222 CPU averaged over 1000 simulation runs.
 Our JPDA, JPDA*, SJPDA, and BP implementations use gating and clustering to reduce computational complexity.
 However, in Scenario S4 and its variants, this has only a limited effect during the time the targets are in close proximity because the targets are within the same gate and thus clustered together.
 As Table~\ref{fig:runtimes} shows, the runtimes of JPDA, JPDA*, and SJPDA increase rapidly with the number of targets.
-This is consistent with the exponential scaling of the complexity of these filters in the number of tracks; note that the number of \emph{tracks} may be higher than the number of targets because of false tracks that were generated due to clutter measurements.
-The exponential scaling also explains why JPDA and JDPA* are infeasible for more than nine targets and SJPDA for more than eight targets.
-Table~\ref{fig:runtimes} also shows that for JPDA, JPDA*, and SJPDA there is a large difference between the minimum and maximum filter runtime.
-The high filter runtimes are due to Monte Carlo runs where the number of tracks is higher than the actual number of targets.
-Because there are considerably more Monte Carlo runs with a low filter runtime than with a high filter runtime, the median runtimes differ significantly from the mean runtimes.
+This is consistent with the exponential scaling of the complexity of these filters in the number of tracks; note that the number of tracks may be higher than the number of targets because of false tracks generated due to clutter measurements.
+Because of the exponential scaling, JPDA and JDPA* are infeasible for more than nine targets and SJPDA is infeasible for more than eight targets.
+Table~\ref{fig:runtimes} also shows that for JPDA, JPDA*, and SJPDA, there is a large difference between the minimum and maximum filter runtimes.
+The high filter runtimes in large scenarios are due to simulation runs where the number of tracks is considerably higher than the actual number of targets.
+Furthermore, because there are significantly more simulation runs with a low filter runtime than with a high filter runtime, the median runtimes differ significantly from the mean runtimes.
 On the other hand, the runtime of BP increases only slowly with the number of targets.
-This is consistent with the fact that the complexity of BP scales only linearly in the number of targets (tracks).
+This is consistent with the fact that the complexity of BP scales only linearly in the number of targets.